alison985/setting-up-mac-dev-environment/ubuntu-22.04-jammy-framework.md

 * Notes App (default install)
 * Taskbook (installed myself)
 * NextCloud.
 Based on r/nextcloud it seems like a lot of work(overhead) to run yourself for my particular needs right now.

-## Issues Run Into So Far
-1. On opening Slack (and other programs), sometimes it will prompt you to force quit or wait.
-I recommend logging out of any unused Slacks in the app (you can always use them in the browser as relevant) and clicking Wait.
-1. Zoom usage has something not nice going on.
-For instance, it can make not even copy and paste work.
-Framework community posts about optimizations may help.
-I have resorted to using my old Mac laptop for Zoom usage because it's just too painful.